 - a) No Impact.
-The project includes the demolition of a 946 square-foot single-family residence, an approximately 634 square-foot detached carport and an approximately 326 square-foot accessory structure for the expansion of a parking lot for an existing skilled nursing facility and medical offices.
-The property does not include any Prime Farmland; therefore, the demolition will not convert Prime Farmland or Unique Farmland of Statewide Importance to a nonagricultural use. - b) No Impact.
+The project includes the demolition of a 288 square-foot garage.
+The property does not include any Prime Farmland; therefore, the demolition will not convert Prime Farmland or Unique Farmland of Statewide Importance to a non-agricultural use. - b) No Impact.
 The demolition will not conflict with existing zoning for agricultural use, or a Williamson Act contract.
 The property is within the Suburban Residential (R-S) District.
 The demolition does not include any proposal to change the zoning district nor is the property under the Williamson Act contract. - c) No Impact.
 This demolition is located in an area that is zoned for residential development, as allowed by the underlying zoning district.
 The property does not contain any forest land (as defined in Public Resources Code section 12220(g), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production.
 As such, removal of the structures on the property will not create an impact on forest land or timberland. - d) No Impact.
 The demolition will not result in the loss of forest land or conversion of forest land to non-forest use, as the property does not contain any forest land or propose the conversion of any forest land to non-forest use. - e) No Impact.
-This demolition is located in an area that is surrounded by development.
-There are currently no agriculture uses that exist onsite or immediately adjacent to the site.
-The site contains a single-family residence, a detached carport, and a detached accessory structure.
+This demolition is located at the rear northwest corner of an existing single-family residence.
+Aerial photographs from 1938 show that the subject property and the surrounding parcels were developed with orange groves.
+Currently, the subject property is surrounded by single-family residential homes to the north, east, west, and south.
+There are currently no agriculture uses that exist onsite.
 Therefore, no impacts will occur related to agriculture or forest resources.

-Issues: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact W es m be IR QUALITY . /here available, the significance criteria stablished by the applicable air quality anagement or air pollution control district may e relied upon to make the following eterminations.
-Would the project: а ) Conflict with or obstruct implementation of the applicable air quality plan? √ b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation? √ c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is nonattainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? d) ) Expose sensitive receptors to substantial pollutant concentrations? e) Create objectionable odors affecting a substantial number of people?
+Issue s: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact AIR QUALITY .
+Where available, the significance criteria established by the applicable air quality management or air pollution control district may be relied upon to make the following determinations.
+Would the project: · · a) Conflict with or obstruct implementation of the applicable air quality plan? b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation? c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is nonattainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? d) Expose sensitive receptors to substantial pollutant concentrations? √ e) Create objectionable odors affecting a substantial number of people?